Uber to keep face mask rule after ‘freedom day’

 Ahead of ‘freedom day’ in England, when many coronavirus rules are to be swept away, Uber says it is keeping its policy that all passengers should wear masks unless exempt.

-From Monday19 July, the government has removed the obligation to wear a mask when using transport.
+From Monday 19 July, the government has removed the obligation to wear a mask when using transport.

 However, individual operators are allowed to continue to insist travellers wear face coverings as a condition of carriage.